Hillsdale County Historical Society

 Calhoun County Agricultural & Industrial Society (CCAIS), Marshall

-Barn Believers’ support is helping preserve a rare and historically-significant granary.
-The granary was first built on the Lockwood Farm near Marshall circa 1853 and later, moved just across the road where it was used by the Myron Avery family.
-In 2020, it was separated into three sections for moving to the grounds of Michigan’s longest running county fair (1848) where it resides beside a historic schoolhouse and across from a fair museum.
+Barn Believers has given two grants to help with the restoration of this rare and historically important granary.
+The granary was built by Isaac Lockwood, a Marshall Township pioneer, on his farm near Marshall circa 1855.
+His home is listed on the National Register of Historic Places.
+The granary, which shares the same Italian Villa features as the house, was moved just across the road where it was used by the Myron Avery family.
+In 2020 it was separated into three sections for moving to the grounds of Michigan’s longest running county fair (1848) where it resides beside a historic schoolhouse and across from the fair museum.

-What distinguishes this granary from others of its period is that it was mechanized and what makes it rare is not just that it still exists but that it still has all working parts.
-The CCAIS hopes to make it a working granary again when restoration is complete.
-Barn Believers support is used in part for restoration but largely for public education about the role of this granary on a working farm.
+What distinguishes this granary from others is that it was mechanized and what makes it rare is not just that it still exists but that it still has all working parts.
+A committee devoted to the restoration of the granary is making it a working granary again.
+Original interior flooring, a handicap-access ramp and railing, and commemorative bricks have been put in place.
+The work continues!
+More information will be provided in 2026.

 Underground Railroad Society of Cass County, Vandalia

-While they are called “carriage houses,” in fact, these special structures were barns where both the carriage and the horsepower to use it, were kept in community settings.
-This 1850-era Gothic Revival barn stands on the James Bonine property, at M-60 in Vandalia.
+While they are called “carriage houses,” in fact, these special structures were barns where both a carriage and the horsepower to pull it were sheltered on the main floor with living quarters above.
+The carriage houses stood behind homes from the 1700s into the early 1900s.
+Some remaining today have been given new uses.
+This 1850-era Gothic Revival barn stands on the historic James Bonine property at M-60 in Vandalia.
 Bonine and others in Cass County created refuge for African American freedom seekers from the south.
 Today, the Bonine house and carriage house are central to the URSCC and its work to preserve and honor important local and national history, both that of helping freed slaves and area agriculture.
-Barn Believers’ support purchased a new lightning protection system for the carriage house.
+Barn Believers has made three grants to the URSCC since 2022.
+The first was used to purchase a new lightning protection system for the carriage house.
+The second replaced windows on the first level and the third grant continues with upper level window replacement.
+Money is being raised to complete the Carriage House by 2027, including additional work to siding and trim.
+A hidden compartment on the third floor is believed to have been created to hide people seeking safety.

 Bonine Carriage House South side